gaduputimahesh/Javascript-Calculator-/README.md

 # JavaScript Calculator

 A simple and responsive calculator application built with HTML, CSS, and JavaScript.
-The calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The calculator can perform  arithmetic operations such as Addition, Subtraction, Multiplication, Modulus and Division.

 ---

 ## Features

-- Perform basic arithmetic operations: Addition, Subtraction, Multiplication, Division.
+- Perform arithmetic operations: Addition, Subtraction, Multiplication, Division Modulus.
 - Clear the input/output with a single button.
 - Responsive design suitable for both desktop and mobile devices.
 - User-friendly interface.